TheMouseHouse/svgpackager/README.md

---dest        Output directory  [Default: path of current working directory] --package     Source directory  [Default: current working directory] --prefixsvg   Prefixes the SVG content with data:image/svg+xml;utf8,  [Default: true] --prefix      Prefixes all files with given string.
-[Default: ''] --output      Will output the defined file.
+--dest        Output directory  [Default: path of current working directory] --package     Source directory  [Default: current working directory] --prefixsvg   Prefixes the SVG content with data:image/svg+xml;utf8,  [Default: true] --prefix      All CSS classes for individual files will be prefixed to .prefix-filename {}  [Default: '']
+--output      Will output the defined file.
 [Options: all | json | css]  [Default: all] --base64      Will encode SVG content to Base64 --debug       Dry run.
 Outputs data to console without saving files.